LukasT03/LTS-Respooler/README.md

 ## ➡️ Upcoming features and files:

-- Automatically stopping the motor when the remaining time is up (for donor spools bigger than 1 kg)
 - Official attachment for spools bigger than 1 kg
 - Control Board V4 files
 - Respooler Pro beta 3D files (compatible with current PCBs)